FOSSEE/st-scripts/additional_features_of_ipython/script.rst

 ..
 R24

-Pause here and try out the following exercise
+ Pause the video here, try out the following exercise and resume the video.

    Run the script without using the -i option.
 Do you find any difference?

 <Pause>

 ..
 L24

+{{{ Show slide with question 4 }}}

 ..
 L25